 Credentials are invalid.
 Check your Bind DN and Password.

-Check that the LDAP server Bind DN and password information is correct.
+Check that the LDAP server Bind DN and password information are correct.